 The use of all Nuts as hookbaits or loose feed is banned on all Society waters

-This water has recently seen the installation of an otter fence by Embryo Angling Habitats at great expense to the club.
+This water has an installation of an otter fence by Embryo Angling Habitats which was installed at great expense to the club.
 It is essential that the access gate is closed and locked at all times.
 Any member found to be leaving the gate will face immediate lifetime ban from the club.

 From Colchester take the A12 towards London leaving at the Witham exit.
 Continue until you reach a crossroads with traffic lights before turning left.
 Follow this road for 400 mtrs going straight on at the two small roundabouts, you will then come to a T junction by Tesco's.
 Turn Left towards Maldon.
 Follow this road beneath the A12 flyover, through a series of bends past Olivers Nurseries and continue along for about 400 mtrs of straight road.
 The entrance to the fishery and also access to James Cooke Woods is on the left down an unmade road.